IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/04_subgraph.md

 # Subgraph (Data Indexing)

-This document explains the role of the subgraph in the Linea Microfinance platform and how it is used to index and query on-chain data.
+This document explains the role of the subgraph in the DIDLab Microfinance platform and how it is used to index and query on-chain data.

 ## What is a Subgraph?

 A subgraph is a custom API built on top of the Ethereum blockchain, powered by The Graph.
 It allows for efficient querying of on-chain data without having to interact directly with the smart contracts.
 This is particularly useful for building user interfaces that require complex data filtering, sorting, and pagination.

-## The Linea Microfinance Subgraph
+## The DIDLab Microfinance Subgraph

 The subgraph for this project is located in the `subgraph/` directory.
 It is designed to track all the key events and entities within the platform, providing a rich and queryable dataset.